 Architectural Addition: Integrating Old and New_Isabel Potworowski

 The main task facing architects today is the redevelopment of the existing built fabric.
-Especially in Central Europe, where approximately two thirds of building activity is in urban areas,1 there is a shift of emphasis from new development to the reuse and extension of residential and public buildings.
-It is through architectural additions that the existing fabric adapts to evolving living patterns, whether through changes in capacity, circulation, external appearance or in relation to the surroundings.
-On a deeper level, additions reflect our relationship with the past: what we value is reflected in what we keep and how we integrate it with the new.
-In this respect, recent architectural additions reveal a certain trend in the combination of old and new: contemporary building elements are often open and establish new connections with public space, contrasting with the older buildings while emphasizing their historic character.
-The historic factors that have influenced the integration of old and new shed light on the qualities of historic buildings, and on their potential for contemporary redevelopment.
+Especially in Central Europe, where approximately two thirds of building activity is in urban areas,1 there is a shift of emphasis from new development to the reuse and extension of residential and public buildings. …… The historic factors that have influenced the integration of old and new shed light on the qualities of historic buildings, and on their potential for contemporary redevelopment.
 In particular, the value of historic buildings includes their ability to provide a sense of stability and continuity, their authenticity, and their contribution to placemaking.

 New Heights in Urban Housing

 Whilst the global housing situation is shifting into crisis in many parts of the world and catching ever more political headlines and debate, more and more housing projects are sprouting up around us. …… The world’s population is growing faster than ever before, and there is now, in too many cities, all over the world, a shortage of land and budgets for building good quality, and the necessary affordable housing for all.
 Therefore, architects, designers and planners are even more scrutinised and results are expected to be high, at all costs and at all levels. …… Therefore an innovative, sustainable approach is a must, as we see, in different ways; in the projects featured in this essay.